 Minimalism, as a concept, is not new.
 It has been around for centuries.

 Some of the greatest thinkers of ancient times, Socrates, Marcus Aurelius and Plato, philosophized on minimalism.

 So the idea of simplifying one’s life has appealed throughout the ages.
 Only now, we have blogs and websites dedicated to inspiring you to take action.

-As the writer of one of those blogs, I feel it is my duty to address some of the misconceptions about minimalism and hopefully, allay your fears.
+As the writer of one of those blogs, I feel it is my duty to address some of the misconceptions about minimalism and hopefully, allay some of your fears.

 1. Minimalism is not a prescription

 There is no one-size-fits-all way to be a minimalist.
 You have to find the best way for you.
 Take the parts you like and ignore the rest.

 Want an organized wardrobe – perhaps a capsule wardrobe is a great idea for you?

 Want more money in your pocket each month?
 Downsizing your house is something to think about.